navy356/ase25-assignment04-navyanewatia/requirements/functional.md

 - As a customer, I want to view the list of ingredients required for each meal so that I can see what ingredients will be ordered.
 - As a registered customer, I want to order ingredients for a selected meal so that I can prepare that meal.
 - As a registered customer, I want to schedule ingredient deliveries (same-day or next-day) so that they arrive as per my needs and availability.
-- As a registered customer, I want to track the status of my orders so I know when they are being processed or delivered.
+- As a registered customer, I want to track the status of my orders so I know their current progress.
+- As an admin, I want to be able to add new meals so
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1OTk3MDM4MCwtMjAwMTU4NjIwMiwtMj
-A4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTE1NTQ0MTI0NjAsLTIwMDE1ODYyMDIsLT
+IwODg3NDY2MTJdfQ==
 -->